Welcome to the Drenovsky Lab website

 Albina Khasanova (M.S., Biology): Thesis title: Impacts of drought on physiology and growth in grasses of the Intermountain West.
-Currently, Albina is a Research Assistant at the University of Texas, Austin in the Juenger lab, where she will begin her PhD training in Fall 2014.
+Currently, Albina is pursuing a Ph.D. at the University of Texas, Austin in the Juenger lab.

 Jill Collins (M.S., Biology): Thesis title: Light relations and early life history traits of a problematic invasive, Multiflora Rose (Rosa multiflora Thunb.)
 (Rosaceae).
-Currently, Jill is working with elementary students at a recently opened charter school in Ohio City.
+Currently, Jill is working with the Cleveland Metroparks as a naturalist.

 Katie Skelly (B.S.
 Biology): Soil characteristics of serpentine and non-serpentine chaparral soils.
 Katie earned a M.Ed. at Edinboro University, and she is currently a high school science teacher in the Lorain Schools.